odileortell/RNAseq_DGE_analysis/README.md

 **Output**

-The output of the differential gene expression analysis includes a table of differentially expressed genes, an MDS plot,a volcano plot, venn diagram, and a heatmap.
+The output of the differential gene expression analysis includes a table of differentially expressed genes, an MDS plot, a volcano plot, venn diagram, and a heatmap.